Paris for Children

 Disney is located 40 km East of Paris, and it is well connected to the French capital by public and private transportation (check out our Disneyland Paris transportation guide).
 Therefore, a day trip from Paris to Disneyland Paris is very easy to organize.

-For the total Disney experience, spend at least one night on-site in one of the Disneyland Paris hotels and dedicate one full day for each park.
+For the total Disney experience, spend at least one night on-site in one of the Disneyland Paris hotels and dedicate one full day to each park.

 Paris Treasure Hunts